11 Day Fully Escorted Battlefield Tour

 - Attend lunch with local villagers at Bullecourt – an exclusive experience never to be forgotten

 - Retrace the steps of the terrible Third Battle of Ypres and the former battlefields of Hill 60, Menin Road, Polygon Wood and many other sites of key interest.

 - A stop at Compiegne, where the Armistice was signed on 11 November 1918.

 - Spectacular farewell dinner cruise on the Seine, Paris, to celebrate with new friends and the end of a wonderful tour.

 Your Battlefield Tour Includes:

-- Fully escorted by Western Front specialist and battlefield guide, Nick Fletcher.
+- Fully escorted by Australian War Memorial historian and battlefield guide.

 - All battlefield sites, scenic drives and museums as described in the itinerary.

 - Ground transport in luxury air-conditioned coaches with toilet facilities, free WiFi and double the legroom of a standard coach.